hmansur7/hmansur7/README.md

 - 🌱 I’m currently learning **React js, Typescript and Tailwind CSS for a new project I have in mind.**

-- 💬 Ask me about **any interesting topic about the world of technology and programming, If I dont have the answer I will google it for hours until I can learn!**
+- 💬 Ask me **any interesting topic about the world of technology and programming, If I dont have the answer I will google it for hours until I can learn!**

 - 📫 You can reach me via email at **haarishmansur7@gmail.com**